ptrichr/TW-NEMO-aggregation/README.md

 # Setup

-Assuming you have Python (preferably >=3.11, the version this was written in), follow these steps to get setup for aggregation:
+Assuming you have Python (preferably >=3.11, the version this was written in), follow these steps to get set up for aggregation:

 ## Virtual environment